Kawhi Leonard: 2011–13: Rookie year and first Finals appearance

 Leonard was selected with the 15th overall pick in the 2011 NBA draft by the Indiana Pacers but was traded that night to the San Antonio Spurs along with the rights to Erazem Lorbek and Dāvis Bertāns in exchange for George Hill.
 On December 10, 2011, following the conclusion of the NBA lockout, he signed a multi-year deal with the Spurs.
+Leonard chose to wear the jersey number 2, which was the number he wore as a child, as his No. 15 jersey was already worn by Spurs player Matt Bonner.
+Leonard has continued to wear this jersey number throughout his professional career.

 Leonard and teammate Tiago Splitter were selected to play in the 2012 Rising Stars Challenge as members of Team Chuck.
 Although he suited up for the event, he did not play due to a calf strain.
 After starter Richard Jefferson was traded to the Golden State Warriors for Stephen Jackson, Leonard was promoted to the starting small forward position while Jackson served as his backup.

 At season's end, Leonard placed fourth in Rookie of the Year voting and was named to the 2012 NBA All-Rookie First Team.

 In the summer of 2012, Leonard was among several NBA up-and-comers chosen to play for the 2012 USA men's basketball Select Team.
 They trained with the Olympic team, which included Kobe Bryant, LeBron James, Kevin Durant, and Chris Paul.

 On October 26, 2012, the Spurs exercised the team option on Leonard, re-signing him through the 2013–14 season.

 Leonard was selected to play for the BBVA Rising Stars Challenge where he was once again drafted to Team Chuck.
 He recorded 20 points and 7 rebounds as Team Chuck defeated Team Shaq for the second straight year 163–135.

 The San Antonio Spurs advanced to the NBA Finals where they faced the Miami Heat.
 Leonard averaged 14.6 points and 11.1 rebounds during the Finals as the Spurs lost the series in seven games.